 From Geilo, you can also take a 45 minutes train to Finse.
 It’s a remote mountain village, only connected with the world by the railway, with no road.
 It looks like a great place to visit, perfect for various winter activities.
 Unfortunately, we didn’t have enough time for time.
 Maybe you will?

-The area is one of the most popular in Norway and the journey to get there is called “Norway in the nutshell”.
+The area is one of the most popular in Norway and the journey to get there is called “Norway in the nutshell“.
 Luckily, winter seems to be off-season there, so you can appreciate the peaceful feel of the fjords without the crowds.
-God knows why, because everything looks so beautiful covered with the snow!
+God knows why, because everything looks so beautiful covered with snow!
+There are so many fun things to do in Flam in winter, too, so make sure to check them out.

-On the way, you will pass through the longest tunnel in the world – the Lærdal Tunnel, measuring 24.51-kilometres.
-It wasn’t my favourite part of the journey, though.
+On the way, you will pass through the longest tunnel in the world – the Lærdal Tunnel, measuring 24.51-kilometers.
+It wasn’t my favorite part of the journey, though.
 How long can you stare at the concrete walls?
 I need my views 😉

 Want even more arctic experience?
 Check the best things to do in Svalbard High Arctic